JRC1995/Machine-Translation-Transformers/README.md

 ```

-### Function for generating a sequence of positional codes for positional encoding.
+### Function for generating a sequence of positional codes that will be used for positional encoding

 ```python